vfork, vforkx - spawn new process in a virtual memory efficient way

 To forestall parent memory corruption due to race conditions with signal handling, vfork() and vforkx() treat signal handlers in the child process in the same manner as the exec(2) functions: signals set to be caught by the parent process are set to the default action (SIG_DFL) in the child process (see signal.h(3HEAD)).
 Any attempt to set a signal handler in the child before execve() to anything other than SIG_DFL or SIG_IGN is disallowed and results in setting the handler to SIG_DFL.

-On some systems, the implementation of vfork() and vforkx() causes the parent to inherit register values from the child.
+On some systems, the implementation of vfork() and vforkx() cause the parent to inherit register values from the child.
 This can create problems for certain optimizing compilers if unistd.h is not included in the source calling vfork() or if sys/fork.h is not included in the source calling vforkx().